-As Program Coordinator, Tanya Baronti supports all of the Fred Rogers Center Digital Media and Learning initiatives.
+As Project Manager, Tanya Baronti supports all of the Fred Rogers Center Digital Media and Learning initiatives.
 She designs and delivers professional development seminars for early childhood educators and workshops for parents on the appropriate use of technology and digital media for our youngest learners.
 Tanya also builds relationships and collaborations with agencies and schools that serve the needs of our most underserved young children and their families.
 Additional work experiences include professional development (PQAS certification), college teaching, early literacy, counseling, mobile therapy, and case management.
 She has a B.A. and M.Ed. from the Pennsylvania State University, and a M.S. degree in early childhood education from the Erikson Institute.

 As Archivist, Emily Uhrin oversees the cataloging, indexing and organization of materials related to Fred Rogers’ personal and professional life, formulates and implements archival usage and access policies, and manages the collection of digitized print and video materials in the Fred Rogers Archive.
 Emily is a 2005 graduate of Saint Vincent College where she studied English and worked in the library as a student assistant.
 Her enjoyment of library work led her to the School of Library and Information Sciences at the University of Pittsburgh.
 She received her M.L.I.S. in 2007 with a concentration in Archives and Records Management.
 While studying at Pitt, Emily worked for the Fred Rogers Center as an intern, completing an inventory of files that were housed at Family Communications, Inc. She also worked at the Carnegie Museum of Natural History Library to gain field experience.